- How Detail Templates Are Saved: Read This First

 Local Data Users: Working on Additional Computers

 Each customized Detail Template you save will be tied to a specific Preference Set.
 If you have Local Data, you'll need to have that Preference Set saved to any additional computer where you want to complete work involving details.
-(Examples include a home computer or a laptop, as well as an additional computer in your office if you do not have a central server setup.)
-For more information on backing up Preference Sets, visit our documentation sections on:
+(Examples include a home computer or a laptop, as well as an additional computer in your office if you don't have a central server setup.)
+See our documentation on backing up a single Preference Set and backing up all your Preference Sets.

 You'll also need to have the DWG file containing your customized Detail Template saved in the folder LandFX/Blocks/Graphics/Templates on any additional computer where you want to work with your details.
 In fact, if you create a large number of custom blocks, including Detail Templates, on one computer, it's a good idea to copy the entire Blocks subfolder over to any additional computer where you want to work with blocks.